phaubertin/jinue/doc/syscalls/get-process.md

 Currently, the kernel allocates a new descriptor number to represent the process.
-This will be changed so the descriptor is passed as an argument and the kernel binds the descriptor to the current process.
+This will be changed so the descriptor is passed as an argument and the kernel binds that descriptor to the current process.